Day 3

 Day 7

-This morning we have a walking tour of New Orleans’ famous French Quarter with an expert local guide.
+New Orleans - This morning we have a walking tour of New Orleans’ famous French Quarter with an expert local guide.
 We see the charming art galleries and antique shops along Royal Street, the white stucco St Louis Cathedral and Jackson Square, full of artists, musicians and fortune tellers, and walk up the iconic Bourbon Street, centre of the city’s nightlife.

-The afternoon is free for you to explore this charming city at your leisure.
 This evening, you have the opportunity to enjoy an evening jazz cruise with dinner on board the Steamboat City of New Orleans.

 Day 8

-A free day to relax in the ‘Big Easy’ and explore further afield.
+Free day in New Orleans - A free day to relax in the ‘Big Easy’ and explore further afield.

 Alternatively, you may choose to personalise your holiday with visit some of the most impressive Antebellum Plantations outside New Orleans combined with a fascinating boat tour of the nearby Louisiana swamps, known for their alligators and snapping turtles, and where you can admire the fauna, such as the moss-draped cypresses native to the bayous of Louisiana.